KONOS Juniors (Grades 7-8)An excellent environment in which to grow, develop, and prepare

 Using the KONOS 5 D’s — Do, Dramatize, Discover, Dialogue, and Drill — students participate in the learning environment while becoming confident in their strengths as they move toward high school.

-Students attend the one-day program on either Tuesday, Wednesday and are immersed in learning about continents and cultures.
+Students attend the one-day program on Tuesday, Wednesday, or Thursday and are immersed in learning about continents and cultures.
 They integrate the history, culture, and literature of each country.
 Speech and writing assignments are related to each country or continent.